-- Impact opportunity, prosperity and equity for all Milwaukeeans. - Make it more feasible to build many desirable and potentially lower-cost housing types such as townhomes and in-law cottages. - Set clearer expectations for development and to allow for greater diversity in the development sector. - Make more housing types feasible within neighborhoods so that people can age in place and not be displaced due to economic and zoning barriers. - Allow for additional housing development on transit corridors. - Help us meet our climate goals.
+- Can impact housing choice for all Milwaukeeans. - Make it more feasible to build many desirable and potentially lower-cost housing types such as townhomes and in-law cottages. - Set clearer expectations for development and to allow for greater support of smaller neighborhood-based developers. - Make more housing types feasible within neighborhoods so that people can age in place (in both community and home) and not be displaced due to economic and zoning barriers. - Allow for additional housing development on transit corridors. - Help us meet our climate goals.

-What does an update to the Citywide Policy Plan look like?
+5. What does an update to the Citywide Policy Plan look like?

 We didn't start from scratch...
 The vision and policies in our Comprehensive Plan are still relevant today and several recent planning efforts were incorporated.
+The Housing Element incorporates goals and recommendations from a number of recent housing-related planning efforts across the city to support implementation of policies and recommendations found in the Anti-Displacement Plan, the Collective Affordable Housing Strategic Plan (developed with the cross sector Community Development Alliance, and endorsed by the Common Council), and the City's 14 Area Plans.

-The update to the Citywide Policy Plan includes new commitments and updates old statements that reflect the housing choice Milwaukeeans desire.
-It is an update of the Housing & Neighborhoods element in the Citywide Policy Plan.
-You can view the proposed Growing MKE Plan here.
+The Housing Element update to the Citywide Policy Plan includes new commitments and updates previous statements that reflect the housing choice Milwaukeeans desire.
+You can view the proposed Housing Element here.

-Are public transportation, parks, green space, and other non-housing topics part of this plan?
+6. Are public transportation, parks, green space, and other non-housing topics part of this plan?

 Citywide City of Milwaukee plans like the Equitable Growth Through Transit-Oriented Development, the Climate & Equity Plan, and the Comprehensive Outdoor Recreation Plan have developed recommendations and proposed policies for these topics, in addition to other agency local and regional plans.
-We have been engaging in discussion about transit-oriented development, green spaces, and bike paths and their impact on housing, but direct changes to these policies are not part of this project.
-Growing MKE aims to align our housing policies with other plans.
+We have been engaging in discussions about transit-oriented development, green spaces, and bike paths and their impact on housing, but direct changes to these policies are not part of this project.
+The Housing Element aims to align the City's housing policies with other plans.